 How can these metabolic insights help me?
 There are many health conditions associated with a poor metabolism.
-These include diabetes, non-alcoholic fatty liver disease, fatigue, increased abdominal/waist size and infertility.
+These include diabetes, non-alcoholic fatty liver disease, fatigue and infertility.
 Doing an ECAL test enables us to understand how your metabolism is functioning.
-By measuring key metabolic parameters, we can tailor lifestyle interventions (including diet and exercise) to support improved health and wellbeing.
+By measuring key metabolic parameters, we can tailor lifestyle interventions (including nutrition and exercise) to support improved health and wellbeing.

-For example - while at rest, it’s ideal for the body to derive a high percentage of calories from fat rather than carbohydrate stores.
-Whenever a surplus of carbohydrate is present in the bloodstream, the hormone insulin ensures the body favours the use of glucose ahead of fat stores.
-Using your ECAL results, we can work with you to adjust your diet, to help your body become more efficient at burning its fat stores for fuel and energy.
+For example - while at rest, it’s ideal for the body to derive a high percentage of its energy from fat rather than glucose (carbohydrate) stores.
+Whenever a surplus of glucose is present in the bloodstream, the hormone insulin will influence the body to favour the use of glucose ahead of fat stores.
+Using your ECAL results, we can work with you to adjust your nutrition, to help your body become more metabolically flexible and efficient.

 Taking an ECAL test - what’s involved?
 You’ll be booked for a comprehensive one-hour dietetic assessment with an Accredited Practising Dietitian (you may be eligible for a Medicare or private health insurance rebate) – who’ll go through your history and health goals and take some measurements.
 The ECAL test will cost an extra $50 and will be done during this time.
 It involves a 5-10 minute breath analysis through a mouthpiece.
 Prior to the test you'll be provided with preparation instructions.

 Resting Metabolic Rate – are you eating enough to meet your energy needs?